mondalsourav03242/WEATHER-WEB/README.md

 It's a Simple Weather Application made by using HTML, CSS & JavaScript.

-The app is created by Sourav Mondal to make Simple Weather Application using HTML, CSS & JavaScript
+The app is created by Sourav Mondal to make Simple Weather Application using HTML, CSS & JavaScript Weather-App
+Check the weather around you and all over the world at a glance.
+Rely on the accurate weather forecast and adjust your schedule to the weather coming in.
+You won’t even have to look out the window as the app will make you feel like you are already outside!